pdidev/tutorial/README.md

 ### Ex11. user_code plugin

-In this exercise, you will learn how to call a user C function in %PDI with the \ref user_code_plugin "user_code plugin".
+In this exercise, you will learn how to call a user C function in %PDI with the
+\ref user_code_plugin "user_code plugin".
 Moreover, to reduce the standart output log, we run in sequential and we reduce the number of iterations.

 \attention
-To use \ref user_code_plugin "user_code plugin", you need to read the section \ref important_notes_node "Important notes" before.
+To use \ref user_code_plugin "user_code plugin", you need to read the section
+\ref important_notes_node "Important notes" before.
 To compile the program `ex11` with Wl,`--export-dynamic` or `-rdynamic`, we have adding the following line:
 ```cmake
 set_target_properties(ex11 PROPERTIES ENABLE_EXPORTS TRUE)
 ```
 in the CMakeList.txt provided.

 The objective is to write the total mass of temperature on the file `mass.dat`.
 This mass is computed in the C function `compute_mass` defined in `ex11.c`.

 * Examine the C file, the YAML file and compile the code.

 \remark In the `compute_mass` function, the %PDI function `::PDI_access` and `::PDI_release` are called (see \ref annotation "Code annotation").
 For example,
 ```c
 int *iter;
 PDI_access("ii", (void **)&iter, PDI_IN);
 PDI_release("ii");
 ```
 `::PDI_access` sets our pointer (`iter`) to the data location of `ii`.
 We need to pass `PDI_IN` because data flows from PDI to our application.
-We also want to use `::PDI_release`, because `::PDI_reclaim` would end the sharing status of this descriptor and we reclaim this data later in main function
+We also want to use `::PDI_release`, because `::PDI_reclaim` would end the sharing status of this descriptor and we reclaim this data later in main function.

 The keyword `on_event` allows to call a C function inside `::PDI_event`.
 You can call a user C function inside the `::PDI_share` using the keyword `on_data` in the \ref user_code_plugin "user_code plugin".

 In this exercise, we only modify `ex11.yml`.

 * Open the file `mass.dat` at event “initialization” for recording the total mass in calling `open_file` function.

 * Close the file `mass.dat` at event “finalization” in calling `close_file` function.

-* Compute the total mass and write this to the file `mass.dat`(using `compute_mass` function) when `main_field` is shared to %PDI.
+* Compute the total mass and write this to the file `mass.dat` (using `compute_mass` function) when `main_field` is shared to %PDI.

 You should be able to match the expected output described in `mass_solution.dat`.
 You can easily check if the files are the same by running:
 ```bash
   diff mass_solution.dat mass.dat
 ```

 * Check that the call of C functions defined by `on_event` and `on_data` are indeed done at the expected order in the log.

 \remark The keywords `on_event` and `on_data` are also used in other plugins to execute instructions in `::PDI_event` and `::PDI_share` respectively.

 ## What next ?